Broadcast date: December 7th, 2021

 The input parameter transportation package flows into a datastore node to make the object available several times for different actions.

 Finally, we show another example from our MBSE Podcast Christmas Tree: the continuous use case “Enjoy Christmas tree”.
 Continuous use cases represent a continuous behavior.

 The “Flash lights” activity runs continuously until the tree is turned off.
-That behavior is modeled in the state machine that we will present another day.
+That behavior is modeled in the state machine we will present another day.

 So much for the seventh door of our MBSE Podcast Advent Calendar.
 We wish you a great 7th of December.